 Sponsored by the Council for High Blood Pressure Research

-The Council for High Blood Pressure Research is calling for nominations of outstanding female investigators for the Harriet Dustan Award through April 30, 2014.
+The Council for High Blood Pressure Research is calling for nominations of outstanding female investigators for the Harriet Dustan Award through May 14th, 2014 (Deadline Extended).

 The Harriet Dustan Award recognizes female investigators who have made outstanding contributions in the field of hypertension.
 The award was established to honor the memory of Dr. Harriet Dustan, an outstanding clinician and investigator who was a tireless worker on behalf of the Council for High Blood Pressure Research and the American Heart Association for more than 50 years.
 During her career, she served as president of the American Heart Association, chaired its Ethics and Research Committees, and was the founding editor-in-chief of Hypertension.
 She was also the first woman on the Board of Governors of the American Board of Internal Medicine.